TechFems-projects-and-resources/github-actions-workshop/docs/05-deploying-to-an-environment.md

 ### First, add Firebase setup:

+- Go [Firebase](https://console.firebase.google.com/) and sign up for a Firebase account
+- Once inside the [Firebase console](https://console.firebase.google.com/), create a new project.
+Let's call it for example `gh-actions-react-firebase`.
+Click on “create project” and wait a few seconds until you see it appear in the Firebase console
-- Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`
+- In your terminal, install the Firebase CLI by running `npm install -g firebase-tools`
-- [Sign up](https://console.firebase.google.com/) for a Firebase account and create a new project
 - Run `firebase login:ci` in the terminal and login with your previous created Firebase account
 - Copy token that appears in your console output